Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 `CatBoost` is an algorithm for gradient boosting on decision trees.
 [Developed by Yandex researchers and engineers, it is the successor of the `MatrixNet` algorithm that is widely used within the company for ranking tasks, forecasting and making recommendations.
 It is universal and can be applied across a wide range of areas and to a variety of problems](https://betapage.co/startup/catboost) such as search, recommendation systems, personal assistant, self-driving cars, weather prediction and many other tasks.
 It is in open-source and can be used by anyone now.

+Two critical algorithmic advances introduced in CatBoost are the implementation of `ordered boosting`, a permutation-driven alternative to the classic algorithm, and an innovative algorithm for processing `categorical features`.
+Both techniques were created to fight a prediction shift caused by a special kind of target leakage present in all currently existing implementations of gradient boosting algorithms.

 The number of trees is controlled by the starting parameters.
 To prevent over-fitting, use the over-fitting detector.
 When it is triggered, trees stop being built.
+***
 Before learning, the possible values of objects are divided into disjoint ranges ($\color{red}{\fbox{buckets}}$) delimited by the threshold values ($\color{red}{\fbox{splits}}$).
 The size of the quantization (the number of splits) is determined by the starting parameters (separately for numerical features and numbers obtained as a result of converting categorical features into numerical features).

 Quantization is also used to split the label values when working with categorical features. А random subset of the dataset is used for this purpose on large datasets.

-Two critical algorithmic advances introduced in CatBoost are the implementation of `ordered boosting`, a permutation-driven alternative to the classic algorithm, and an innovative algorithm for processing `categorical features`.
-Both techniques were created to fight a prediction shift caused by a special kind of target leakage present in all currently existing implementations of gradient boosting algorithms.

 The most widely used technique which is usually applied to low-cardinality categorical features is one-hot encoding; another way to deal with categorical features is to compute some statistics using the label values of the examples.